 The first step in the incident investigation process is to gather information about the incident.
 This involves using several sources, such as end-users, system logs, and data-monitoring tools.
 The next step is to analyse the data to determine the issue's roots.
 After identifying the root cause, the IT Service Management team can work to resolve the issue and restore operations to normal.

-Finally, the process involves documenting the incident and actions to resolve the issue.
+Finally, the process involves documenting the incident and taking action to resolve the issue.
 This documentation can be used for future references and can also be used to improve the resolving process significantly.

 By following a structured Incident investigation process, the IT Service Management team can improve service delivery, reduce downtime, and improve customer satisfaction.